Jackson Annulment & Divorce Attorney

 What is the difference between annulment and divorce?
 If you are thinking about the possibility of ending your marriage, which of these options is best for you?
 The key difference between divorce and annulment is that an annulment makes it so that your marriage never existed legally.
 Differently, a divorce still comes with the recognition that you were once married, but that you went through the divorce process and dissolved your marriage.
 Sometimes Mississippi residents think that it might be easier to have a marriage annulled, or that it might be preferable for other reasons to seek an annulment instead of a divorce.
 It is important to recognize that annulment proceedings, just like divorces, can be extremely complicated.
 In addition, there are only a very small number of statutory reasons for which a couple can have their marriage annulled.

 Before filing for divorce or seeking an annulment, it is extremely important to discuss your case with a dedicated Jackson annulment & divorce attorney.
-An advocate at the law office of Derek L. Hall, PLLC can speak with you today about your case.
+An advocate at the law office of Derek L. Hall, PC can speak with you today about your case.

 Causes for Annulment of Marriage in Mississippi